jmsz/lab3/README.md

 The following packages are required: numpy, math, matplotlib, tables, csv

-Data files are available for downloading....
+Data files are available for downloading.... but are huge, so the calibration.py file, though it can be run, needs 4 data files which can be provided (email jszornel@berkeley.edu).
+Currently the analysis only performs timing.py, which relies on only 2 data files.
+These are still pretty large (sorry :()

 ## How to run analysis